RonaldDijkstra/wildfestivalgroningen/source/localizable/faq/_content.en.md

 ## Are other drinks available than those from spontaneous and mixed fermentation?

-In addition to wild beers, wines and ciders, there are also drinks such as kombucha and kefir.
+In addition to wild beers, wines and ciders, there are also drinks such as kombucha.
 In addition, EM2 has a bar where you can order coffee, tea, soft drinks and pils.

 ## Is vegetarian food available?